brodia10/A-Night-Out/README.md

 # A-Night-Out

-A Night Out is a retro style choose-your-own-ending terminal-based game, available on Mac, Windows, and Linux.
+A Night Out is a retro style choose-your-own-ending terminal-based game, available for Mac, Windows, and Linux.